Dardin-dale/node-serialport-tutorial/Part1.md

 The data structures above will lend a serialport RS-232 style device to behave in a 'Plug 'n Play' manner and hopefully avoid the common pitfalls that you can run into with serialport communication.
 By 'Plug 'n Play' I mean that a device can be connected/disconnected at will by the end user without causing errors.

-The JavaScript solution to device handling revolves around promise queueing singletons where other languages might use a threadpool.
+The JavaScript solution to device handling revolves around promise queues and singletons where other languages might use a threadpool or Mutex. (see the Python and Rust examples)

 Note: I'll be using CommonJS syntax, this effects the version of some of the dependencies used.